1001pranav/javascript/1 - Expression and Operators/README.md

     ```

-  - Multiplication - To multiply one or more number (\*) is used to multiply numbers.
+  - *Multiplication* - To multiply one or more number (\*) is used to multiply numbers.
+  If we have stringified number then it will be converted to number then output will be number.
   ```JavaScript
   let num1 = 5, num2 = 25, mul;